p-razavi/coder-website/content/pubpres.md

 ## **PRESENTATIONS**

+**[Upcoming]**

+Razavi, P., Powers, S. (2023, February).
+The Impact of Missingness on the Dimensionality Structure of Measures.
+To be presented as a poster at the 24th Annual Convention of Society for Personality and Social Psychology in Atlanta, GA.

+Doloszycki, E., Lashchuk, E., Castillo, A., Srivastava, S., & Razavi, P. (2023, February).
+The Dichotomy of Justified and Unjustified Anger: Antecedents and Social Consequences.
+To be presented as a poster at the 24th Annual Convention of Society for Personality and Social Psychology in Atlanta, GA.

 **[2022]**

 Razavi, P., Shaban-Azad, H., Srivastava, S. (2022, February).
 Gheirat: Emotional reactions to relational boundary violations.
 Talk presented in “Innovations in research on emotion in non-WEIRD contexts” symposium at the 23rd Annual Convention of Society for Personality and Social Psychology in San Francisco, CA.

 **[2021]**

 Razavi, P., Shaban-Azad, H., & Srivastava, S. (2021, July).
 Iranian adults’ perceptions of gheirat expressors.
 Blitz Talk presented at Association for Research in Personality (ARP) 7th Biennial Conference (virtual).

-Razavi, P., Sugawara, D., Lin, P., Tee, E., Razavi, S., Lieber, S., Saucier, G., & Srivastava, S.
+Razavi, P., Sugawara, D., Lin, P., Tee, E., Razavi, S., Lieber, S., Saucier, G., & Srivastava, S. (2021, May).
-(2021, May).
 Perceptions of relational mobility influence emotional expressivity.
 Flash Talk presented at Association for Psychological Science (APS) 2021 Virtual Convention.

 Razavi, P., (2021, May).
 Fair peer review practices and increasing the diversity of psychological science.
 Presented at the social and personality brown bag at the University of Oregon.

-Razavi, P., Tee, E., Sugawara, D., Lin, P., Razavi, S., Lieber, S., Saucier, G., & Srivastava, S.
+Razavi, P., Tee, E., Sugawara, D., Lin, P., Razavi, S., Lieber, S., Saucier, G., & Srivastava, S. (2021, February).
-(2021, February).
 Relationship between emotional experience and expressivity; A cross-cultural investigation.
 Talk presented in “How culture influences gender dynamics, morality, and emotional processes” symposium at the 22nd Annual Convention of Society for Personality and Social Psychology (virtual).

 **[2020]**